The morning paper…..and failure.

 There are other reasons for a problem internal to the company at the lower levels to be found ultimately by the customer and to the surprise of the CEO.
 Some of those are:

 - insufficient root-cause analysis skills throughout the organization

 - insufficient communications across the organization

-- an organization culture of wait and see (do not escalate)
+- organization culture of wait and see (do not escalate)

 - organization politics

-The organization’s culture does not change quickly, and once we have driven our teams to behave in a particular way, it can be time-consuming and difficult to alter that way of working.
-Once our people think it is better to keep things on the QT rather than make the situation aware at large, we can expect this way of handling situations that are tenuous to be consistent.
-It is no wonder that executives find the bad things in the newspaper, or certain engine manufacturers are blaming the failure to meet emissions targets are the result of rogue engineers.
-Line managers have a responsibility to understand the potential consequences and articulate these as quickly as possible to throughout the organization rather than a wait and see or kowtow to political aspects.
+The organization’s culture does not change quickly.
+Once we have driven our teams to behave in a particular way, it can be time-consuming and difficult to alter that way of working.
+Once our people think it is better to keep things on the QT rather than make the situation-aware at large, we can expect this way of handling situations that are tenuous to be consistent.
+It is no wonder that executives find the bad things in the newspaper.
+For example, certain engine manufacturers are blaming the failure to meet emissions targets are the result of rogue engineers.
+Line managers have a responsibility to understand the potential consequences and articulate these as quickly as possible throughout the organization.
+Often, from experience, a wait-and-see approach is opted, or kowtow to the organization’s internal political pressures.

 As long as we put our collective head in the sand when we should be boldly and aggressively seeking these possible failures to quickly find a definitive resolution, we can expect to see these “surprises” continue to happen.